 The practice of Eucharistic Adoration has been a part of the Catholic faith since the very beginning.
 And it’s experiencing a revival of sorts among Catholics today.

-Listen here as Emma Ryder, director of The Face of Prayer initiative at the Diocese of Bridgeport, shares her experience with Eucharistic Adoration.
+Listen here as Emma Ryder, former director of The Face of Prayer initiative at the Diocese of Bridgeport, shares her experience with Eucharistic Adoration.

 Eucharistic Adoration is the worship of Jesus Christ in the Holy Eucharist outside of the Mass.
 The consecrated Host (which has become Jesus Himself) is displayed in a Monstrance on the Altar so that all can see and pray in the presence of Christ

 The answer to that question comes directly out of the Catechism of the Catholic Church: “Adoration is the first attitude of man acknowledging that he is a creature before his Creator.
 It exalts the greatness of the Lord who made us and the almighty power of the Savior who sets us free from evil.
 Adoration is homage of the spirit to the ‘King of Glory,’ respectful silence in the presence of the ‘ever greater’ God.
 Adoration of the thrice holy and sovereign God of love blends with humility and gives assurance to our supplications.”
 (CCC 2628)

 You can also (but do not have to) bring:

 We can show our adoration to God in many ways, but in Eucharistic Adoration, we spend time adoring the real presence of Christ in the Eucharist.
 Here are a few ideas for how to spend this time well: